sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/21_Events_module.md

 emitter.emit("order-pizza");
 ```
 ### 4. Emitting events from callbacks is allowed
 Nothing unusual, but this can be hard to reason about in a large codebase.
+There's possibility of inadvertent infinite loops.
+Also, since separations of concern in software is preferred, the emitting module most likely doesn't call main "events" on its own.
 ```js
 emitter.on("pizza-ready", () => console.log("Order is ready!"));
 emitter.on("order-pizza", () => {